Companioned Prayer

 Learning the prayer is easy.
 Discovering its ample graces occurs with regular practice.
 Both learning and regular practice is best done with the support of a small prayer group in your church or religious community.

 Do not try to learn the prayer by reading all about it on this website.
 The best way to learn the prayer is by joining a Companioned Prayer group or forming one in your church or religious community.
-Your first four meetings will likely be learning sessions, followed by continuing to participate in the Companioned Prayer group, typically meeting weekly.
+Attend a presentation of your church's Companioned Prayer ministry if you can, and then sign up for a series of four introductory prayer sessions.
+Then continue to participate in a Companioned Prayer group, typically meeting weekly.
 All meetings only take about an hour-and-a-half.
-After four to six prayer group meetings following the learning sessions, you will want to participate in a one- or two-day Companioned Prayer retreat, as soon as one is available.
+After four to six prayer group meetings following the introductory prayer sessions, you will want to participate in a one- or two-day Companioned Prayer retreat, as soon as one is available.

 Discovering the graces of the prayer over time